If you have created a component you think would be useful to others or would like to make a suggestion, we want to hear from you.

 - Under “Assignees” select “Adam Glenn.”

 - After you have filled out the issue form click the “Submit new issue” button to create your new issue.

 - Once the issue is created it will move on to the review process.

 Guidelines for Creating a Component

-If you have developed a corresponding CleanSlate partial, we will add it to the WVU Design System Components theme, which users can reference just like any other partial listed on this site (see how to use partials with a custom theme and the Super Theme).
-Please include any instructions you wish to be included.
-We recommend using the same variable names and custom data attributes used on other partials where appropriate in order to reduce redundant code.
-The partial name, along with any configuration options, will be displayed in the component’s implementation notes.
+If you have developed a corresponding CleanSlate partial, we will add it to the WVU Design System theme, which users can reference just like any other partial listed on this site (see how to include shared partials in a template and how to include shared partials in the Super Template).

 Note: You do not have to create a full-blown shared partial that functions like existing ones.
 All you need to do is submit the HTML and we will make it work with the system as a shared partial.